francois2metz/steampipe-plugin-airtable/docs/tables/{airtable_table}.md

 # Table: {airtable_table}

-The `{airtable_table}` table can be used to query your Airtable table.
-A table is automatically created to represent each configured `tables`.
+Query data from Airtable tables.
+A table is automatically created to represent each Airtable table found in the configured `tables`.

 For instance, if `tables` is set to `["Design Projects", "Tasks", "Clients"]`, then this plugin will create 3 tables: